AI-comp/CodeFestivalAIChallenge/Rule.en.md

 The first turn is workday.
 Workday and holiday turns will alternately appear.
 In other words, two turns make one week.
 Odd turns are workday and even turns are holiday.
 Players simultaneously select programming languages to propagate.
-They select languages to propagate five times in a workday turn, and twice in a holiday turn.
+They select languages to propagate five times in a workday turn, and two times in a holiday turn.
-You get one believer for one propagation in weekday, and two believers in holiday.
+Players select a programming language to propagate one time, will gather one believer of that language.
 Players can freely choose which programming languages to propagate.
 For example, players can choose five programming languages to propagate each one time, or propagate the same programming language five times in a workday turn.
 In addition, players who propagate the same programming language with others, will not influence others to gather believers.